Dynamic-Book/doc/3-References/100-DyboApp/README.md

 which collaborators.

-The educational documents are based on hand annotated pdf documents (with a stylus) and interactive presentation objects, or Morphs, which are plugged in when needed.
-These teaching documents are organized in topics and binders.
-The plugged Morphs are retrieved from existing libraries or user written in the Smalltalk Programming Language.
-The administrative contents are organized in objects described in the Objects chapter, Administrative section.
-The educational topic objects are described in the Educational and Document sections.
+The educational documents are based on hand annotated pdf documents (with a stylus) and interactive presentation objects (DKM), which are plugged in when needed.
+These educational documents are organized in topics and binders.
+The plugged DKMs are retrieved from existing libraries and/or user written in a script programming language.
+The administrative contents are organized in objects described in the *Business Objects* chapter.
+The educational topic objects are described in the *Knowledge Objects* chapter.

 ## Collaboration